 When your plants from summer and autumn have started to die off, your garden will lose lots of colour.
 The dark, cold months give plenty of opportunity however to create winter and Christmas containers that are full of life and colour.
-Don’t let the cold months stop you from creating a beautiful display to cheer you up during the cold months.

 Some plants actually look better in the cold months and creating a fantastic winter display looks great on your porch, inside your house and in the back garden.